-International students have the services of an office that can help with travel needs and provide support regarding visas, employment, cultural adjustment, F-1 regulations and other Issues.
-Monthly trips and activities are offered for international students through this office.
-Further, the Friendly Families/Host Homes Program partners international students with volunteer families and friends in the Chambersburg area.
+International student services include support related to travel needs, visas and visa regulations, employment, cultural adjustment and more.
+Monthly trips and activities are offered for international students.
+In addition, the Friendly Family program provides additional support by pairing international students with families or individuals in the Chambersburg area.